 Honestly?
 No matter what you like, visit it.

-It’s the most unique market in the world, but it’s so much more than that.
-You will find punks and goths hanging out on the bridge over the canal, and as well as the main outdoor market, the indoor Stables market is fantastic.
+It’s the most unique market in the world (I feel like I can say that now!), but it’s so much more than that.
+It is a lot more commercialised than it used to be, so you might not find punks and goths hanging out on the bridge over the canal, but as well as the main outdoor market, the indoor Stables market is fantastic.
 With all the street food, you certainly won’t go hungry, and there are pubs upon pubs to rest your feet and quench your thirst.
 The buildings are amazing; the wall art is second to none.
 You will come home with a pocket full of leaflets advertising tattoo parlours and takeaways and clothing and bands, but also with a sense of having seen one of the most unique places in London.
 Oxford Street?
 Pah.

 Alternative: Portobello Market in Notting Hill.
-Less alternative, more hippy.
+Less alternative, more hippie.

 If you need a bit of green among your city break, look no further than Hyde Park.
 I haven’t even explored the whole thing yet.
 While it’s not an “essential” to your London trip like Central Park would be to a New York City trip, it’s worth a visit if you have the time.
 Closest station: there are several, but I’d recommend Marble Arch, right next to Speaker’s Corner in the north end.
 You can also walk up from Buckingham Palace, or along from Oxford Street.